TheWolfStreet/ags2-shell/README.md

 wayland.windowManager.hyprland = {
   settings = {
     exec-once = [
-      # WARNING: If you use a bundle use ags2-shell instead of ags run
+      # WARNING: If a bundle is used, use ags2-shell instead of ags run
       "ags run"
     ];